gboeing/street-network-models/README.md

 This project uses [OSMnx](https://github.com/gboeing/osmnx) to model and analyze the street networks of every urban area in the world then shares the results (models and measures) in an open data [repository](https://dataverse.harvard.edu/dataverse/global-urban-street-networks) in the Harvard Dataverse.

+## Citation

-**Citation info**: Boeing, G. 2025.
+Boeing, G. 2025.
 Updated Street Network Models and Measures for Every Urban Area in the World.
 Working paper. https://github.com/gboeing/street-network-models

+## Computing environment

 The following sections provide notes on reproducibility.

-## Computing environment

 Given the resource requirements, it's best to run the workflow in a high-performance computing cluster, but it's feasible to run it on a well-equipped personal computer.

 System requirements: